vvaltchev/tilck/README.md

 What is Tilck?
 ----------------------------------------

-`Tilck` is an experimental *monolithic* x86 kernel designed to be Linux-compatible at binary level.
-Project's small-scale and intentional simplification makes it suitable for particular operating system research projects where a huge code base is an obstacle for implementing, in a reasonable amount of time, a new idea as a proof-of-concept or at prototype level.
-In addition to that, in the long term, `Tilck` aims to get suitable for production **embedded systems** where a kernel as thin as possible is required or, at least, it is considered the optimal solution.
-One can think about `Tilck` as a kernel as simple to build and customize as a *unikernel*, but which offers many of the features offered by traditional operating systems.
+`Tilck` is an educational *monolithic* x86 kernel designed to be Linux-compatible at binary level.
+Project's small-scale and intentional simplification makes it suitable people who want to learn kernel development and play with a simple Linux-like system and, maybe, for some particular operating system research projects where a huge code base (like the Linux kernel) might be an obstacle for implementing a new idea as a proof-of-concept or at prototype level.
+In addition to that, in the long term, `Tilck` might become suitable for **embedded systems** where a kernel as simple as possible is required or, at least, it is considered the optimal solution.
+One can think about `Tilck` as a kernel as simple to build and customize as a *unikernel*, but which offers a fair amount of features typically provided by traditional operating systems.
 As a consequence of that, the development of `Tilck` will answer the following two questions:

 > 1) How simple could possibly be a kernel able to run a fair-amount of useful Linux
 > console programs?